helm/chart-testing/README.md

 * kubectl (https://kubernetes.io/docs/reference/kubectl/overview/)
 * Tooling for your cluster

-Note that older Bash versions may no work!
+Note that older Bash versions may not work!

 ## Installation